 If ever there was a time when relaxation was needed, it is now.
-With summer holiday season just around the corner, it’s the perfect time to relax, recharge and reduce stress, so you can make the most of your time out with family and friends.
+With summer holiday season upon us and staycations the new normal, it’s the perfect time to relax, recharge and reduce stress, so you can make the most of your time out with family and friends.

 Despite what your guilty inner voice might tell you, time out is anything but a self-indulgence.
 After all trigger-happy mood swings don’t just affect your happiness and wellbeing, they can make others edgy, stressed, even unhappy, too.
 Giving your nervous system a chance to recharge makes you easier to be around.
 You’ll be more gentle, less irritable and better able to do more in the long run.
 By engaging with mindfulness, it can help you improve your own life and the lives of your loved ones.